AmareCapitalManagement/Trading-Strategy-Using-Python/README.md

 **Market Analysis**

-Amare Capital Management (Pty) Ltd positions itself to capitalize on the growing acceptance of hedge funds in South Africa.
-With only 39 retail hedge funds available across 11 management companies, the sector remains niche, offering significant room for new entrants.
+Amare Capital Management (Pty) Ltd positions itself to capitalize on the growing acceptance of asset managers in South Africa.
 Our value proposition is tailored to exploit inefficiencies in the JSE, a market prone to volatility and mispriced assets

 **Conclusion**